 Skip to Content

-avoir les deux pieds dans le même sabot
+Avoir les deux pieds dans le même sabot

-• to sit back and wait for things to happen
+to sit back and do nothing

 Example sentence:

-• Pour trouver du travail, il ne faut pas absolument pas avoir les deux pieds dans un sabot.
+Pour trouver du travail, il ne faut pas absolument pas avoir les deux pieds dans un sabot.
 Il faut être motivé et appeler les gens tous les jours.
-To find work, you absolutely mustn’t sit back and wait for things to happen.
-You have to be motivated and call people everyday.

-Related expressions:
+Related lessons

 Sharing is caring!